What are wildlife rangers?

 By 2030, members of the United Nations Conference of the Parties aim to protect 30% of the Earth’s surface.
 Protecting 30% of the world is a big ask of rangers, who—as we have discussed—are often underpaid, underequipped, and underappreciated.

-That’s why at IFAW, we have dedicated much of our time and resources to supporting wildlife rangers.
+That’s why at IFAW, we have dedicated much of our time and resources to supporting wildlife rangers, and will continue our efforts in 2025 and beyond.

 Over the past five years, IFAW has supported the rangers of Lukusuzi National Park, Zambia, helping supply uniforms, patrol vehicles, equipment, training, food rations, and allowances, all of which have greatly improved ranger morale.
 We also supported the construction of a new ranger base with much better living conditions than the rangers previously experienced.

 In 2023, along with USAID, we supplied community rangers in Mgeno Wildlife Conservancy, Kenya, with motorcycles.
-These vehicles speed up their response time to incidents of wildlife crime and human-wildlife conflict and empower the rangers to better support their communities.
+These vehicles sped up response time to incidents of wildlife crime and human-wildlife conflict and empowered the rangers to better support their communities.

-It’s estimated that less than 11% of wildlife rangers are women.
-IFAW is excited about getting more women involved in conservation through our Team Lioness project, which empowers women from Kenya’s Maasai community to serve their communities as rangers.
+Only 11% of wildlife rangers are women.
+In Kenya, IFAW supports one of the first all-women ranger units, Team Lioness, which empowers women from Kenya’s Maasai community to serve their communities and protect wildlife.
 We also renovated their ranger base in Risa at Amboseli National Park to support the needs of their families and children.
-IFAW-supported women rangers also work alongside male rangers in Kasungu National Park, Malawi.
+IFAW-supported women rangers work alongside men rangers in Kasungu National Park, Malawi.

 Related content